Austin-jc/ece358lab1/README.md

 in simulator.py you can add q3(<outputfilename>), q4(), or stability_test() to the bottom of the file and just run it to get the results. in finiteSimulator.py you can add q5() or stability_test()

+IF IT DOESNT WORK MAKE SURE ECEUbuntu HAS PYTHON3